The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Conclusion

 \section{Conclusion}

 In this work, we propose a simple yet effective method HAE to edit hierarchical attributes in hyperbolic space.
 After learning the semantic hierarchy from images, our model is able to edit continuous semantic hierarchical features of images for flexible few-shot image generation in the hyperbolic space.
-Experiments demonstrate that HAE is capable of achieving not only stable few-shot image generation with high quality and diversity but a controllable and interpretable editing process.
-Future work includes the combination of HAE and large pretrained models and applications to more downstream tasks.
+Experiments demonstrate that HAE is capable of achieving not only stable few-shot image generation with state-of-the-art quality and diversity but a controllable and interpretable editing process.
+Future work includes the combination of HAE and large pretrained models and applications to more downstream tasks. \\ \\ \textbf{Acknowledgement.} This work was supported in part by the National Key R\&D Program of China under Grant 2018AAA0102000, in part by National Natural Science Foundation of China: 62022083 and 62236008.

 { }

 \begin{appendix}